jungtaekkim/bayeso/paper.md

 \end{equation}
 where $\mathcal{X} \subset \mathbb{R}^d$ is a $d$-dimensional space.
 In
-general, finding a solution $\mathbf{x}^\star$ of \autoref{eqn:global_opt}, i.e., a global optimizer on $\mathcal{X}$, is time-consuming since we cannot employ any knowledge in solving this problem.
+general, finding a solution $\mathbf{x}^\star$ of \autoref{eqn:global_opt}, i.e., a global optimum on $\mathcal{X}$, is time-consuming since we cannot employ any knowledge, e.g., gradients and Hessians, in solving this problem.
 Compared to other possible approaches, e.g., random search and evolutionary algorithm, Bayesian optimization successfully shows its effectiveness by utilizing a probabilistic regression model and an acquisition function.
 In particular, the sample-efficient approach of our interest enables us to apply it in various real-world applications such as hyperparameter optimization [@SnoekJ2012neurips], automated machine learning [@FeurerM2015neurips; @FeurerM2022jmlr], neural architecture search [@KandasamyK2018neurips], material design [@FrazierP2016ismdd], free-electron laser configuration search [@DurisJ2020phrl], organic